-This Master of Science in Education (MSEd) concentration is designed to develop and enhance the knowledge and skills of classroom teachers and other professionals to prepare future leaders in the field of literacy instruction in all settings, such as classrooms, school districts, and informal learning environments.
+This Master of Science (MS) in Education concentration is designed to develop and enhance the knowledge and skills of classroom teachers and other professionals to prepare future leaders in the field of literacy instruction in all settings, such as classrooms, school districts, and informal learning environments.

 Various evidence-based instructional approaches and perspectives of literacy are presented and examined during the course of study.
 A foundation in cognitive psychological issues is provided as well as coursework in sociocultural and critical dimensions of literacy.
 Candidates learn to organize creative and effective learning environments and to evaluate, design, produce, and implement programs and strategies to teach literacies to young children, adolescents, and adults.
 Practical assessment and meaningful instruction are treated as integrated processes to address the needs of all learners, including those who struggle with reading and writing, gifted students, and students with culturally and linguistically diverse experiences.